tupakkatapa/nix-config/nixosConfigurations/vladof/services/blog-contents/posts/Home Directory at SFTP Server.md

 # Home Directory at SFTP Server

 In this blog post, I discuss how I've begun to centralize the data I use on a daily basis.
-My intention is to gather all my data in one place, and in such a form that it is directly accessible from any device.
+My intention at the long run is to gather all my data in one place, and in such a form that it is directly accessible from any device.

 ## Introduction